Plates and Other Collisions

 * How does preservation interrupt or support or challenge natural cycles of decay and renewal?

-Like a shared feast, our forum seeks diverse forms of collaboration and conversation, from discussions and workshops to creative interventions, and, of course, cooking.
-Equally we are looking for “original dishes,” meaning original research and fresh contributions.
-We welcome and encourage applications from researchers, practitioners, and artists at all career stages.
-Contributions are invited from a wide range of fields, including (but not limited to): food studies, environmental humanities, gastronomy, and the arts.
+Like a shared feast, our forum seeks to spark diverse forms of collaboration and conversation, from discussions and workshops to creative interventions, and, of course, cooking.
+Equally we are looking for “original dishes,” meaning novel research and fresh contributions.
+We welcome and encourage applications from researchers, practitioners, chefs, and artists at all career stages.
+Contributions are invited from a wide range of fields such as food studies, the environmental humanities, gastronomy, the arts, and beyond.
 Participants are expected to be present for all three days of the workshop.

-To apply, we ask for a statement of interest describing how the forum’s themes connect to your work or practice, and outline what you would like to contribute or explore within this setting (max.
-500 words), and submit a short bio (max.
-250 words) in a single PDF, by November 3, 2025.
+To apply, we ask for a statement of interest describing how the forum’s themes connect to your scholarship or practice and what you would like to contribute or explore within this setting (max.
+500 words) together with a short bio (max.
+250 words) in a single PDF by 3 November 2025.
 Funding for travel from within Europe is available, made possible through the generous support of the Elite Network of Bavaria, so please indicate in your application whether you require travel funding.